williamjseim/Godot_Inventory/readme.md

 * [ ] Inventory Sorting
 * [ ] Hotbar swapping
 * [x] Slots should validate if items fits
-* [ ] if item is being dragged and inventory closes it should place item in first available slot
+* [x] if item is being dragged and inventory closes it should place item in first available slot

+### Warning
+this project does not really include any UX only a crude model of how you could setup the inventory

 ![Watermark](https://github.com/williamjseim/williamjseim/blob/main/Documentation/MarkDownWatermark.png)